 Interested in Smart Grids?
-The following IEEE Smart Grid and IEEE PES webinars, IEEE Smart Grid Newsletters, and IEEE Power & Energy Magazine articles will give you an idea of our world-class research.
+The following IEEE Smart Grid and IEEE PES webinars, IEEE Smart Grid Newsletters, IEEE Power & Energy Magazine, and IEEE Electrification Magazine articles will give you an idea of our world-class research.

-Within the 'big area' of Flexible Low-Carbon Distribution Networks (medium and low voltage) the following are our main research interests:
+Within the 'big area' of Future Distribution Networks with High Penetrations of Distributed Energy Resources (DER) the following are our main research interests:

-Below are short videos showing some of our work at the Smart Grid Lab and how the electricity industry is taking the first steps towards Smart Grids.
+Below are short videos showing some of our work at the Smart Grid Lab and our collaborations with industry.